Chief Economist, Institute of International and European Affairs

 Dan O’Brien has a profound understanding of Irish and European economy gleaned from two decades in various roles and having lived in seven European countries.
 Capacity to deliver presentations with clarity and precision to a wide range of audiences.

-Dan O'Brien is Chief Economist at the Institute of International and European Affairs, Ireland's leading foreign affairs think tank.
-He is also Adjunct Senior Research Fellow at the School of Politics and International Relations at University College Dublin and a columnist and economics analyst for Ireland's largest media organisation, Independent Newspaper Group.
+Dan O’Brien is Chief Economist at the Institute of International and European Affairs, Ireland’s leading foreign affairs think tank.
+He is also Adjunct Senior Research Fellow at the School of Politics and International Relations at University College Dublin and a columnist with the Business Post.

 Dan has spent most of his career to date as senior economist and editor at the Economist Intelligence Unit, an arm of The Economist Newspaper Group.
 Working from London and Geneva over a dozen years, he covered the economics and politics of the European Union and its member states.

 Dan has also been economics editor of the Irish Times, where he analysed and commented on a wide range of Irish and European issues and was a columnist and economics analyst for Ireland’s largest media organisation, Independent Newspaper Group.